QuintessentialLady/ATM_python/README.md

-# ATM App made with Python
+# ATM App made with Python3 for Learners

-Mimicking the behavior of an ATM is a great task for students, regardless of whether you come from a Data Science or Web Development background.
+Mimicking the behavior of an ATM is a great task for leanring students, regardless of whether you come from a Data Science or Web Development background.
 It will allows you to explore real-world applications that deepen your understanding of programming concepts while getting practical value.

 An ATM is a fundamental part of modern banking systems, enabling users to perform a variety of transactions conveniently and securely.
 By undertaking this coding task, students can gain hands-on experience in designing an interactive interface, handling data, and implementing key functionalities.